dmtrKovalenko/reason-react-select/README.md

 This example features:

-- Have inbound /api/countries route written in Reason
+- Have inbound `/api/countries` route written in Reason
 - Have a select component that queries route and shows the options
 - Have couple of cypress tests confimring this behavior

+*Make sure*

+Real entry point of application is `components/root.re` because bunch of reason declarations just doesn't support SSR because of missing `cjs` output.

 ## Deploy your own